What are the museum’s hours?

 Q: When is the Museum open?

-A: The Museum is open Tuesday through Friday noon to 8pm, and Saturdays from 10am to 5pm.
+A: The Museum is open Wednesday through Friday noon to 8pm, and Saturday and Sunday from 10am to 5pm.

 Q: How do I get to the Museum by bus, subway, or car?